FarmShare Tariff Trial

 Trial participants

-A small community of primary producers is required to be set up to test-drive the experimental billing arrangements that are currently under development, with a view to shaping the network tariffs of the future.
+A small community of primary producers has been recruited to test-drive the experimental FarmShare billing arrangements and help shape the network tariffs of the future.

-While only a small number of participants are needed to make the trial work, it is important to recruit a cross-section of primary producers from across the state to provide diversity in terms of the agricultural activities they are engaged in, their electricity use and the generation they have on their properties.
+While only a small number of participants are needed to make the trial work, it was important that we recruit a cross-section of primary producers from around the state to provide diversity in terms of the agricultural activities they are engaged in, their electricity use and the generation they have on their properties.

 Apart from monitoring the impact that the trial billing arrangements have on participants’ electricity costs, participants will help TasNetworks and Aurora Energy understand the energy needs of primary producers through their insights and feedback.
 A key objective of the trial will be to ascertain the extent to which participants are able to manage their electricity use to align their consumption with the energy they generate.